fer77/Angular/ecommerce-app/notes.md

 **dependency injection** providing or 'injecting' the dependencies of a class into its constructor.

 **singleton** a single instance of an object exists in the memory.

+## 27

+Creating a service with Angular's CLI:

+`ng g s email`

+Creates two files:

+- one file is the service file.
+- the other contains boilerplate for writing unit test.

+`@Injectable`